 - Entrepreneurs, attorneys, and business leaders seeking an overview and insight into biochemical manufacturing.

-The course begins with an introduction to the recovery problems created by fermentation, cell culture, and enzyme technology.
+The course begins with an introduction to the challenges in recovery of biologic products made by fermentation, cell culture, and enzyme technology.
 Subsequent topics include:

 - Biochemical Processing: Overview